Skip to main content

 keys = random.split(key,NUM_ENVS) # generate new keys from existing ones.

-This vectorization has shown to be extremely advantageous in our tests.
-To confirm that, we tested the runtime for a range of DOORS environment counts doing the same operations, in JAX, Gym Synchronized, Gym Asynchronized, and JAX with accelerated looping between steps (which is usually slow in Python).
-The following figure plots the runtime as a function of the number of environments for these three methods.
+This vectorization has proven to be significantly advantageous in our experiments.
+To confirm this, we evaluated the runtime performance for a range of DOORS environment counts, employing JAX, Gym Synchronized, Gym Asynchronous, and JAX with accelerated looping between steps (a common performance bottleneck in Python).
+The runtime results for these methods are presented in Figure 11 below.

 Figure 11: Comparing runtime of different vectorization methods.
-JAX seems insensitive to number of environments running up to 500.
-Speeding up the for loop led to super fast performance of 0.07s.
+JAX demonstrates resilience to increasing environment counts, maintaining performance up to 500 environments.
+Accelerating the for loop resulted in exceptionally fast performance, achieving a runtime of only 0.07 seconds.

 FLAX

-We can also utilize another JAX-based library called (optax) [21], beside FLAX, for creating composable gradient transformation in JAX, while defining the model and training state in FLAX.
+In addition to FLAX, we leverage another JAX-based library, optax [21], to facilitate composable gradient transformations within JAX while defining the model and training state in FLAX.

-The following code is an example of defining a neural network in Flax, then passing a random input to it, as a necessary step to initialize its parameters.
-Note also that these parameters are required input for the model inference (with the .apply()) as it is stateless class.
+The following code illustrates the definition of a neural network in Flax and its application to a random input, a necessary step for initializing its parameters.
+It's important to note that these parameters are required inputs for model inference via the .apply() method, as the class is stateless.

 from jax import random